fatiherikli/olay/README.md

 #### olay.off

-Removes a callback from an event if callback is provided, otherwise removes all callbacks.
+Removes a callback from an event if callback is provided, otherwise removes all callbacks of the event.

     olay.off("hello")
     olay.off("hello", callback)